 It's thought that skin issues such as eczema can be caused by an imbalance of good and bad bacteria.
-And, a number of clinical studies have shown a reduction of the occurrence of eczema through the use of the probiotic strain Lactobacillus rhamnosus in young children.
+And, a number of studies have shown a reduction of the occurrence of eczema through the use of the probiotic strain Lactobacillus rhamnosus in young children.

 Keep the Party Going

 As a parent, you have the power to help make your child and their belly Best Friends Forever.

 By using children's probiotic powder, you may help support their best start in life, supporting them gently from the inside out.

 Would you like to learn more about the benefits of high quality probiotics for your children?
 If so, you can find more information here.

 A protective effect of Lactobacillus rhamnosus HN001 against eczema in the first 2 years of life persists to age 4 years.
 Authors: K. Wickens, P. Black,T. V. Stanley, E. Mitchell, C. Barthow, P. Fitzharris, G. Purdie, J. Crane First published: 15 June 2012